danpalii/danpalii/README.md

 - 👋 Hi, I’m @danpalii
 - 👀 I’m interested in Computer Science, Data Science and IT Technology.
-- 🌱 I’m currently learning Python, Git and SQL.
+- 🌱 I’m currently learning Django, asynIO and SQL.
 - 🏫 I`m student at the Technical University of Moldova.